nsidc/qgreenland/README.md

 * `CONTRIBUTING.txt`: Instructions to users looking for help contributing to this project.
 * `STYLE.txt`: Guidelines and standards for QGreenland styling.
-* `manifest.csv`: Comma-separated values representing the configuration of layers in QGreenland.
+* `layer_list.csv`: Comma-separated values representing the configuration of layers in QGreenland.